Why do we use drains how do you care for them? Read on to find out!

 For surgical drains to be ready for removal, you must be draining under 40mls in a 24-hour period.

-For breast reduction and lift patients who are staying in hospital overnight, the drains will likely be removed the day after surgery before you are discharged.
-For implant revision or tummy tuck patients, you may be discharged with your drains still in place.
-Your surgical drains may remain in place for anywhere between 3-10 days.
+For breast reduction, breast lift, implant revision or tummy tuck patients, you may be discharged with your drains still in place.
+Your surgical drains may remain in place for anywhere between 2-10 days.

 Once your drains are collecting less than 40mls in a 24-hour period, please call one of our friendly team a call on 4920 7700 to schedule your drain removal appointment with our nursing team.